MicrosoftDocs/mesh-docs/mesh/develop/getting-started/prerequisites.md

 1. You must use Unity version 2022.3.34.

+> [!Note]
+>  Versions of Mesh toolkit older than 5.2406 (released May 2024) will be deprecated starting October 1st.
+(Note: No action is needed for environments that are already published on the affected toolkit versions earlier than 24.6, existing uploads will continue to function as they do today.)

     ![A screenshot of the required version of Unity.](../../media/get-started-developing-mesh/063-unity-version.png)

     - [Learn about installing and uninstalling Editor versions](https://docs.unity3d.com/hub/manual/AddEditor.html).